dwrobel/flatcam/README.md

 - changed the color of the marked apertures to the global_selection_color
 - Gerber Editor: added Transformation Tool and Rotation key shortcut
+- in all Editors, manually deactivating a button in the editor toolbar will automatically select the 'Select' button
+- fixed Excellon Editor selection: when a tool is selected in Tools Table, all the drills belonging to that tool are selected.
+When a drill is selected on canvas, the associated tool will be selected without automatically selecting all other drills with same tool

 10.04.2019